rstrube/rstrube.github.io-archived/_source/index.md

 ## Gaius Starter Template

-Use this starter template to begin creating a site using the Gaius static site generator platform
+Use this starter template to begin creating a site using the Gaius static site generation platform.